 4. The Provost and the committee chairperson will complete their initial review by October 15.
 The committee chair will notify, in writing, the individual faculty of receipt of that material

-1. The Provost, or other non-committee members may be invited to present information deemed pertinent to the committee but shall not be present while the committee deliberates about any personnel decision.
+1. The Provost or other non-committee members may be invited to present information deemed pertinent to the committee but shall not be present while the committee deliberates about any personnel decision.

-2. A committee member may not participate in deliberation involving himself/herself or a member of his/her immediate family or a member of his/her department.
+2. A committee member may not participate in deliberation involving himself/herself or a member of his/her immediate family or a member of his/her program.
 In such cases, the alternate appointed to the faculty Development Committee will serve.
-In such cases where the alternate may not serve, the Coordinating Committee will select an alternate.
+In cases where the alternate may not serve, the Coordinating Committee will select an alternate.

 3. All Committee members must vote for or against each application for promotion/tenure submitted.
 They may recuse themselves, but they may not abstain from the vote.
-In such cases, the alternate appointed to the Faculty Development Committee will serve.
-In such cases where the alternate may not serve, the Coordinating Committee will select an alternate.
+The alternate appointed to the Faculty Development Committee will serve in such cases.
+In cases where the alternate may not serve, the Coordinating Committee will select an alternate.
 Each committee member may approve the candidate’s requests for promotion and/or tenure or deny the candidate’s request for promotion and/or tenure and outline the reasons.

 4. A concise but specific record shall be kept of the proceedings, including all pertinent circumstances and the tally of the votes (which will be by secret ballot) on each candidate, on file in the Provost’s office.

 2. If the Faculty Development Committee supports the candidates’ request for promotion and/or tenure, the Provost will independently submit his/her recommendation, either positive or negative, for promotion and tenure to the President with a copy of the recommendation from the chairperson of the Faculty Development Committee.
-The Provost will share his/her recommendation with both the candidate and the Faculty Development Committee.
+The Provost will share his/her recommendation with the candidate and the Faculty Development Committee.

 3. The President will then prepare a final recommendation for consideration by the Board of Trustees’ Committee on Instruction and Academic Policies which will forward its recommendation to the full Board for action at its spring meeting.
 The decision of the Board of Trustees to grant or deny promotion and/or tenure is final.
-Promotions and grants of tenure are effective at the beginning of the following academic year.
+Promotions and tenure grants are effective at the beginning of the following academic year.

 5. Appeals Process: Promotion and Tenure: When a Faculty member receives notification that promotion and/or tenure was not supported by the Faculty Development Committee, the member has the right to appeal as follows: